-&lt;sup>5To maintain confidentiality, direct sales/use tax refunds on aircraft are not separately stated.
+$^2$ To maintain confidentiality, direct sales/use tax refunds on aircraft are not separately stated from refunds on qualified investment.

-&lt;sup>6FTE=Full-time Equivalent
+&lt;sup>3FTE=Full-time Equivalent

-&lt;sup>7The estimated average wage of new jobs is calculated by multiplying FTE growth by the most recent average wage to determine the estimated compensation for each project.
+&lt;sup>4The estimated average wage of new jobs is calculated by multiplying FTE growth by the most recent average wage to determine the estimated compensation for each project.
 The sum of estimated compensation for all projects in the combined industry group is divided by the total FTE growth of the combined industry group.